Benjamin Ogle Tayloe

-Birth, schooling and diplomatic career
+Birth and schooling

 Tayloe was born on May 21, 1796, at Ogle Hall in Annapolis, Maryland, a home belonging to his maternal grandfather, Benjamin Ogle, the ninth governor of Maryland.
-His maternal great-grandfather was former provincial governor Samuel Ogle, descended from an ancient Northern English Family, the Barons Ogle, a family allied with the Manners of Rutland, Cavendish's of Newcastle, and even earlier Baron de Ros, the oldest title in England.
+His maternal great-grandfather was former provincial governor Samuel Ogle, descended from an ancient Northern English Family, the Barons Ogle, a family allied with the Talbots of Shrewsbury (the premier Earldom in England), Cavendish's of Newcastle, Barons de Ros and ancient Norman House of Percy.
 Tayloe's father was Colonel John Tayloe III, one of the richest people in Virginia.
 Colonel Tayloe had built The Octagon House in 1800, and his great-grandfather.
-John Tayloe II, had built the great country estate house of Mount Airy in Richmond County, Virginia, in 1762 on an estate his father, John Tayloe I inherited from his father William Tayloe (the nephew) previously known as "Tayloe's Quarter."
+John Tayloe II, built the great country estate house of Mount Airy in Richmond County, Virginia, in 1762 on an estate his father, John Tayloe I inherited from his father William Tayloe (the nephew) previously known as "Tayloe's Quarter."
 In addition, he counted as his progenitors' such men of the tidewater gentry at Col. Thomas Addison of Oxon Hill Manor, and Benjamin Tasker Sr.

 He was tutored by Samuel Hoar, a prominent lawyer and politician in the state of Massachusetts.
 When he was 13 years old, he entered Phillips Exeter Academy in Exeter, New Hampshire.
 His roommate was John Adams Dix, later the United States Secretary of the Treasury, a U.S. senator, and 24th governor of New York.
 He entered Harvard College in 1811, where his classmates included some of the most prominent Americans of the next half-century: historian Jared Sparks; jurist Theophilus Parsons; cleric and politician John G. Palfrey; Unitarian minister Convers Francis; businessman John Amory Lowell; and historian William H. Prescott.
 He was a member of the Porcellian Club.
 While in college during the War of 1812, he witnessed the famous battle between HMS Shannon and USS Chesapeake.
 He dined with Chesapeake's captain, James Lawrence, the night before the battle.
 He graduated from Harvard in 1815.